Freelance Players – Original Musical Theater for Ages 8-16

 Our ensemble-approach fosters imagination, artistic growth and self-confidence.
 Freelance programs uphold our organizational values of social justice, creativity, respect, cooperation, empathy and positive social change.
 Students leave the program with a greater knowledge and practiced skill in the holistic study of theater, performing arts and drama.
 They will have exercised their social-emotional muscles through collaboration, discussion and exploration of the play’s story and characters, which results in a greater awareness of the self, their community and beyond.

-For more information about The Freelance Players – including volunteer, internship opportunities and our catalog of available plays – contact Mary Torpey, Head of Program and Creative Director: Freelance Players.
+For more information about The Freelance Players – including volunteer, internship opportunities and our catalog of available plays – contact Mary Torpey, Creative Director.

 A student in a brown curly wig performs a song on stage with one hand raised in the air.